 Proof assistants have a wide range of applications from mathematical theorems (including some, like the four colour theorem, that have no proof without the use of a computer) to program verification (which can be crucial for critical software, e.g. in aviation settings or cryptography).

-The PRFA course aims at bringing students to a point where they are familiar enough with one proof assistant, namely Coq, with the objectives to have the students
+The PRFA course aims at bringing students to a point where they are familiar enough with one proof assistant, namely Rocq, with the objectives to have the students

 Main information

-Students must bring their own laptop with Coq installed prior to the first lecture (⚠️): we require version 8.18 together with Equations and MetaCoq installed.
-To that end, we assume students have installed the corresponding Coq Platform.
+Students must bring their own laptop with Rocq installed prior to the first lecture (⚠️): we require version 9.0 together with Equations and MetaRocq installed.
+To that end, we assume students have installed the corresponding Rocq Platform.
 Please don’t hesitate to send us an email if you have trouble installing anything before the first lecture.

 Note

-You can find information on how to install Coq and for which editor to use on a dedicated subpage.
+You can find information on how to install Rocq and for which editor to use on a dedicated subpage.

 Please check your installation is correct by trying to run the test file we provide.
 Once again, contact us if you have any trouble.

 A background in functional programming and logic is preferable, but not mandatory or necessary to pass the lecture.
-Experience in using Coq is not necessary.
-The class is designed to be interesting both for absolute newcomers and students with background using Coq.
+Experience in using Rocq is not necessary.
+The class is designed to be interesting both for absolute newcomers and students with background using Rocq.

 Tip

-We provide answers to frequently asked questions about Coq in our FAQ.
+We provide answers to frequently asked questions about Rocq in our FAQ.

 Outline of the course

-The course is divided over 8 weeks with the tentative following schedule.
-For each lecture, we plan to provide optional advanced exercises.
+The course is divided over 8 weeks with two slots per week.
+For each week, we will provide optional advanced exercises.
 Doing them is not mandatory to pass the course, but we encourage you to try them.

 Evaluation

-There will be an exam and a project, each counting for half of the final grade.
+There will be an exam and a project.

 Language